Ayushm2112/Ayushm2112/README.md

 * 📫 How to reach me: linkedin:@....
 * 😄 Pronouns: He/His.
 * ⚡ Fun fact: I spend almost 10 hours on watching youtube.
+* 👨‍💼 In free time :like to learn business.

+# love to explore new skills and technologies.